Intercontinental ballistic missile: Modern ICBMs

 Modern ICBMs typically carry multiple independently targetable reentry vehicles (MIRVs), each of which carries a separate nuclear warhead, allowing a single missile to hit multiple targets.
 MIRV was an outgrowth of the rapidly shrinking size and weight of modern warheads and the Strategic Arms Limitation Treaties (SALT I and SALT II), which imposed limitations on the number of launch vehicles.
 It has also proved to be an "easy answer" to proposed deployments of anti-ballistic missile (ABM) systems: It is far less expensive to add more warheads to an existing missile system than to build an ABM system capable of shooting down the additional warheads; hence, most ABM system proposals have been judged to be impractical.
-The first operational ABM systems were deployed in the United States during the 1970s.
-The Safeguard ABM facility, located in North Dakota, was operational from 1975 to 1976.
-The Soviets deployed their ABM-1 Galosh system around Moscow in the 1970s, which remains in service.
-Israel deployed a national ABM system based on the Arrow missile in 1998, but it is mainly designed to intercept shorter-ranged theater ballistic missiles, not ICBMs.
-The Alaska-based United States national missile defense system attained initial operational capability in 2004.